 Cloud-hosted phone systems are becoming popular among small businesses.
-With this type of system, the equipment is housed and maintained in the cloud by your provider, which handles all maintenance and upgrades.
+With this system, the equipment is housed in the cloud by your service provider, which handles all maintenance and upgrades.
 The only equipment the business needs is the phones themselves.

 Most cloud systems are essentially plug-and-play ready.
 Once you activate your service and receive your phones, they can be plugged into any Ethernet port, and calls are ready to be made and received.

-The downside to cloud-based solutions is that businesses are at the mercy of the phone system provider to keep their service up and running.
+The downside to cloud-based solutions is that businesses are at the mercy of the provider to keep their service up and running.
 To ensure this happens, most of the top vendors have several redundancies built into their systems.
-This includes having multiple data centers so that if one goes down, the data can be transferred seamlessly to another to ensure the continuation of service.
+This includes having multiple data centers so that if one goes down, the data can be transferred seamlessly to another to ensure the continuation of the business's communications service.

-One important factor to consider if choosing a cloud-hosted system is bandwidth.
+One important factor to consider if you are considering a cloud-hosted system is bandwidth.
 Consult your business's internet service about obtaining the bandwidth required to support a new phone service.
-The phones of most of the cloud-providers we considered required just short of 100Kbps per phone call for the best quality.
+Most of the cloud-providers we considered required just short of 100Kbps per phone call for the best quality.
 You'll also want to estimate internet needs for other equipment, such as computers, servers and Wi-Fi-connected devices.

-Cloud-based VoIP systems are ideal for small businesses because they have few upfront costs and consistent monthly charges that can fit easily into a budget, plus they don't require trained IT experts to keep them running.
+Cloud-based VoIP systems are ideal for small businesses ‒ they have few upfront costs, the consistent monthly charges fit easily into a budget, plus they don't require trained IT experts to keep them running.

 Businesses using these systems are best served by installing backup equipment that can reroute calls during power or internet outages.
 With these systems, new users and features can be added via an online portal.
 Cloud-based options also easily support multiple locations.

-Nearly all of the providers we examined had an uptime of at least 99.990 percent.
+Nearly all of the providers we examined had an uptime of at least 99.990%.
 That means their systems are down for just a handful of minutes each year.

 Virtual Phone System

-Virtual phone systems differ from regular office phone systems in that when someone calls your business phone line, they aren't necessarily calling a dedicated number inside your business.
+Virtual phone systems differ from regular office phone systems in that when phone calls are made to your business phone line, they aren't necessarily calling a dedicated number inside your business.
 Instead, they are calling a virtual phone number that routes calls to you (or your employees) wherever you are located.

-In addition to automated attendants, virtual systems offer other valuable features, including voicemail, voicemail to email, music on hold, call forwarding and online faxing.
+In addition to automated attendants, virtual PBX systems offer other valuable features, including voicemail, voicemail-to-email, music on hold, call forwarding and online faxing.

-Once you decide the type of phone system you want, you then need to choose a phone.
-The only type of system this doesn't apply to are virtual systems.
+Once you decide on the type of phone system you want, then you need to choose a phone.
+This doesn't apply to virtual systems, though.